segbo-db/segbo/README.md

 - Eitan Grossman.
 Rethinking the Uniformitarian Hypothesis. *Prague Linguistics* (Prague, 2019).

-The following work is based on SegBo:
+The following published work is based on SegBo:

 - Grossman, Eitan, Elad Eisan, Dmitry Nikolaev and Steven Moran.
 2020.
 Revisiting the Uniformitarian Hypothesis: Can we detect recent changes in the typological frequencies of speech sounds?
 In Proceedings of the 13th International Conference on the Evolution of Language (EVOLANG 2020).
 Online: https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf.

+- Grossman, Eitan, Elad Eisen, Dmitry Nikolaev and Steven Moran.
+2020.
+SegBo: A Database of Borrowed Sounds in the World’s Languages.
+In Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020).
+Online: http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.654.pdf.

 - Eisen, Elad.
 2019. *The typology of phonological segment borrowing*.
 Hebrew University of Jerusalem MA thesis.
 Online: https://www.researchgate.net/publication/341734023_The_Typology_of_Phonological_Segment_Borrowing.